-Thanks to the split-stack architecture, the Low Power Card Detection is performed by PTX100R autonomously.
+Thanks to the split-stack architecture, the Low Power Card Detection is performed by PTX105R autonomously.
 Once LPCD mode is configured, the Host MCU is not required anymore, thus can go to lower power mode.
-In case a PICC is discovered, the host will be notified by PTX100R.
+In case a PICC is discovered, the host will be notified by PTX105R.
+For more details on the LPCD configuration, please refer to separate application note.